Approved: January 21, 2014

 3. Employee

-All TTI employees must act in accordance with all applicable U.S. export control laws, regulations and rules, and report any suspected violation to the Export Control Officer.
-Violations can be reported directly to the Export Control Officer or anonymously via the TAMUS Ethics Point portal.
-Employees should be aware of the export control restrictions to OFAC embargoed countries (http://www.treasury.gov/resource-center/sanctions/Pages/default.aspx).
+All TTI employees must act in accordance with all applicable U.S. export control laws, regulations and rules, and report any suspected violation to the EO or ECO.
+Violations can be reported directly to the EO or ECO or anonymously via the TAMUS Ethics Point portal.
+Employees should be aware of the export control restrictions to OFAC embargoed countries (https://ofac.treasury.gov/).

 3.2 TTI employees will comply with the provisions of any export license, governmental approval, certification, technology control plan, and procedures.